Clinical Psychology Training Programme

 To complete the Programme successfully the student must satisfy the examiners in all components of the Programme (Academic, Clinical and Research).

-During Year 1 of the Programme trainees produce two 5,000 word essays, concerned with current issues in Clinical Psychology and its practice, one in each semester, and complete a clinical problem-solving examination (Problem-Based Learning, with group presentation and individual reflective report) at the end of the year.
-One essay is required in the second year (professional issues) and one in the third year (therapeutic work), both 5,000 words.
+During Year 1 of the Programme trainees produce a 5,000 word essay, concerned with current issues in Clinical Psychology and its practice, and complete a clinical problem-solving examination (Problem-Based Learning, with group presentation and individual reflective report) at the end of the year.
+One essay is required in the third year (therapeutic work), also 5,000 words.

 Clinical competence is assessed in a number of ways.
 Clinical Tutors meet with trainees and supervisors at Mid Placement Visits and End of Placement Reviews in order to discuss and assess the development of core competencies by the trainee.
 Process and outcome data from each trainee's work is actively used in this process.
 Supervisors and trainees complete a structured assessment form at each of these meetings.
 The outcomes of these assessments are submitted to the Programme's Examination Board.
 Trainees also give oral and written presentations of clinical work undertaken on placement.
 This includes a summative assessment of a placement presentation in Year 2 delivered to Years 1 and 2.